-Difficult to control weeds – whether due to herbicide resistance or cut rates or too tall weed height/maturity or all of the above – must be taken very seriously and moved to the top of your agronomy to-do list for 2014.
+Difficult to control weeds – whether due to herbicide resistance or cut rates or too tall weed height/maturity or all of the above – must be taken very seriously and moved to the top of your agronomy to-do list.

-Effective weed management should be planned out for each field and each crop, over multiple years in order rotate modes/sites of action (see our October 2013 story “Create a weed management strategy”).
-And a successful program begins with learning your main problem weeds and the issues that each present (see our August 2012 story “Find your resistant weeds”).
+Effective weed management should be planned out for each field and each crop, over multiple years in order rotate modes/sites of action (see “Create a weed management strategy”).
+And a successful program begins with learning your main problem weeds and the issues that each present (see “Find your resistant weeds”).

 As you can see by the 2013 Iowa Farm & Rural Life poll, only 52% of farmers surveyed have changed their weed management program due to resistant weeds in the last 5 years.
 The hopeful news is that 81% of farmers applied more than one application, but digging further into the data only 71% use multiple modes of action each season, and only 60% use multiple modes in each application.
 While those numbers seem high, they make university weed specialists and agronomists nervous across the Midwest, especially when they know how fast glyphosate-resistant marestail, waterhemp and Palmer pigweed can infiltrate acres and cause major expense.